-NOTE 7 - RETIREMENT PLANS
+NOTE 5 - RETIREMENT PLANS

-The City does not provide a pension or retirement plan to its employees.
+The City does not provide a pension or retirement plan for its employees.

-NOTE - 8 MUNICIPAL AID FUNDS
+NOTE 6 - MUNICIPAL AID FUNDS

 The City receives municipal aid funding from the State of Kentucky.
-These funds are restricted for the specific purposes and may be shown in a separate fund.
-Municipal Aid funds received for the year amounted to \$17,061.
+The funds are restricted for specific purposes and may be shown in a separate fund; however, the City chooses to account for Municipal Aid through its general fund.
+Municipal Aid funds received for the year amounted to \$38,932.

-NOTE - 9 LOCAL GOVERNMENT ECONOMIC ASSISTANCE
+NOTE 7 - LOCAL GOVERNMENT ECONOMIC ASSISTANCE

 The City receives LGEA funding from the State of Kentucky.
-The funds are restricted for specific purposes.
-Local Government Economic Assistance funds received for the year amounted to \$6,923.
+The funds are restricted for specific purposes, and the City chooses to account for LGEA revenues and expenditures through its general fund.
+Local Government Economic Assistance funds received for the year amounted to \$25,000.